ramokz/phantom-camera-docs/docs/follow-modes/third-person.md

 <Property propertyName="spring_length" propertyType="float" propertyDefault="1.0">
 <template v-slot:propertyDescription>

 Defines the `SpringArm3D` node's spring length.
+This is the equivalent of defining the `distance` property in other `FollowModes`.

 </template>
 <template v-slot:setMethod>